 Melanie LeGrande, the vice president of social responsibility for Major League Baseball, develops and enhances the initiatives that support the league’s position in the community, collaborates with internal departments and key external stakeholders to integrate social and environmental considerations into core decision and planning, and provides oversight for MLB’s community investments, nonprofit/NGO partnerships, large-scale disaster relief and employee volunteer engagement.
 Prior to joining Major League Baseball, Melanie was the senior director of corporate responsibility at Silicon Valley Community Foundation and directed the community relations department and charitable foundation of the Baltimore Ravens (National Football League.
 Melanie earned a bachelor’s degree in marketing from Morgan State University and a master’s degree in sports administration from Georgia State University.

-Kelly Liang is a our treasurer.
+Kelly Liang is our treasurer.
 Kelly is a seasoned business executive who has held a variety of senior roles at leading technology startups and prominent silicon valley companies including Google, YouTube, Yahoo, and Visa.
 Early in her career, Kelly was an investment banker with DLJ Securities in New York and Hong Kong.
-Kelly enjoys working with entrepreneurs and is currently an advisor to several startups building innovative hardware products in the IoT space.
+Kelly enjoys working with entrepreneurs and is currently an advisor to several startups building innovative hardware products in the Iot space.
 As a mother of two young daughters, she brings the deep passion to serve and the practical experience to advocate for and advance the No Bully mission.
-Kelly holds a MBA from Harvard Business School and honors degree in political science from the University of Michigan.
+Kelly holds an MBA from Harvard Business School and honors degree in political science from the University of Michigan.

 Raymond Magpantay is a Vice-President at Wells Fargo.
-Raymond grew up in the Phillipines, received a BS from the University of the Philippines and graduated from the Executive Education (Advanced Management Program) at Harvard Business School.
+Raymond grew up in the Philippines, received a BS from the University of the Philippines and graduated from the Executive Education (Advanced Management Program) at Harvard Business School.
 He is an experienced senior manager with 31+ years of widespread expertise in managing (system engineers, systems architects, application developers and application managers), strategic planning, 24X7 technical and production support provisioning, technical project implementation planning, coordination, tracking, reporting, and communication, more than 10 years of project management experience, data center operations/processing and customer service experience, software/application configuration change management, process management, project governance and risk management, scheduling, end-to-end infrastructure provisioning, quality assurance and audit control management, with increasing levels of responsibility of varying complexity in different areas.
 Raymond comes to No Bully after serving on many non-profit boards.

 Daniel R. Moirao Ed.D has been a public-school educator, having taught at every level and served as an administrator at all levels.
 Dr. Dan is an adjunct professor for the University of Southern California.
 Daniel has been a District Superintendent in urban, suburban, and rural communities and has served communities of all socio-economic levels.
-Dr. Dan has seen the impact bullying can have on the individual and is committed to eradicating bullying and teaching the agents of bullying how to manage their aggressions.
+Dr. Dan has seen the impact bullying can have on the individual and is committed to eradicating bullying and teaching the agents of bullying how to manage their aggression.

 Paul Proett is Chair of No Bully.
 Paul's current roles in Early Childhood Education are career "boomerangs" for him, having spent the first fifteen years in his adult career as an Early Childhood Teacher and Community Advocate.
 From starting Apple Computer Child Care to start up and growth of an extensive India-based development center where he supported a ten-person Human Resources team, Paul has experienced a variety of career opportunities.
 In his current career boomerang, Paul is Business Manager at Palcare where he was a founder and also Palcare's first Executive Director.
-Palcare strives to maintain affordability by offering tuition rates that are 75% -80% of market as well as providing scholarships and subsidized childcare for low income family who qualify.
+Palcare strives to maintain affordability by offering tuition rates that are 75% -80% of market as well as providing scholarships and subsidized childcare for low-income families who qualifies.
 Paul holds both Bachelor and Master of Education degrees from the University of California at Davis.
 He also teaches Early Childhood Education to adult at Skyline and Canada Community Colleges.
 As an educator of children and adults, Paul is sensitive to the effects of bullying early and into adulthood.
 With the affiliation of "No Bully", he hopes to further his understanding and educate others on bullying and its impact.

 Louise Rush began her career as a Montessori teacher in New York.
 After a short stint at the Federal Reserve Bank in San Francisco, Louise consulted with Bay Area employers on ways to assist working parents with childcare challenges.
 Hired by a client, she now directs the Local 2/Hospitality Child & Elder Care Plan, a benefit that provides reimbursement for caregiving expenses to over 2000 hotel workers in San Francisco.
 Louise received a BA from New College in Florida and a Masters in Early Childhood Education from Columbia University.